david-leverenz/readme-creator/readmeAssignment.md

 N/A

 ## Questions
-My github username is david-leverenz.
+My github profile is https://github.com/david-leverenz.<br>
-My email address is david.leverenz@gmail.com.
+My email address is david.leverenz@gmail.com.<br>
-If you have any questions: Please call Sam at home with any questions at any time of the day or night - 312-867-5309.
+If you have any questions: Please call Sam at home with any questions at any time of the day or night - 312-867-5309.<br>